That letter was actually the first out of many, not that Tony would ever know about it.

 Rhodes chuckled.
 "Well, yes, he knows you're taking a break too."

 Everything started to go wrong by the time he left one of the towns he had marked as Possible Places Where Tony Might Be.
-He hadn't had any luck there, and despite the fact that the weather was starting to take a turn for the worse, he decided it to risk it and leave for the next one.
+He hadn't had any luck there, and despite the fact that the weather was starting to take a turn for the worse, he decided it to risk it and leave for the next town.
 Embarrassingly, not only did he get lost along the way, his bike also gave up the ghost with all too perfect timing.

 If it hadn't been for small town hospitality, he would have probably ended up frozen for the second time in his life.
-"Terrible day to get stranded," the woman said, pointing at the bike.
+"Terrible day to get stranded," the woman said, pointing at his bike.
 "I'm Sarah, by the way."

 "Thank you, ma'am.
 I'm Steve," he said and shook her hand.
 Sarah was perhaps in her sixties, but she looked youthful with her piercings and her leather jacket, and while she didn't remind him of his mother at all, he couldn't help feeling warmer upon hearing her name.